Dying people should have ‘care and compassion like my mother’ – Arlene Foster

 The former first minister added: “Today, we debate how to help people die sooner, but we should be asking how to help them live better, and how to support those who care for them.”

+“Choice is not a threat to care, it is part of care.”

+Mr Walker added: “Our law should trust adults who are dying, respect their values and circumstances, and provide a clear, safeguarded option for those who are suffering.”

-The Bill has already cleared the Commons but faces scrutiny in the upper chamber before it can become law.
+Proposals for assisted dying in England and Wales have already cleared the Commons but face scrutiny in the upper chamber before they can become law.